MicrosoftDocs/msteams-docs/msteams-platform/toolkit/faq.md

 </details>

 <details>
-<summary>How can I deploy the code in Azure AD using Teams Toolkit, and use Graph API to get the app user's profile photo?</summary>
+<summary><b>How can I deploy the code in Azure AD using Teams Toolkit, and use Graph API to get the app user's profile photo?</b></summary>

 Shared references to deploy the code using toolkit: